Alias: Sprint Plan

-The Development Team creates and owns the Sprint Backlog and only they can change it (see Developer-Ordered Work Plan).
-The essence of creating the Sprint Backlog is the detailed design of the PBIs so that anyone in the Development Team can explain how they will accomplish the Sprint Goal .
+The Development Team creates and owns the Sprint Backlog and only they can change it (, p.
+50; see also Developer-Ordered Work Plan).
+The essence of creating the Sprint Backlog is the detailed design of the PBIs so that anyone in the Development Team can explain how they will accomplish the Sprint Goal ().
 The Sprint Backlog helps provide a mechanism to express the how of development, and helps the Development Team remember its design decisions.
 But a Sprint is by definition time-boxed.
 Therefore, the Development Team must consider its velocity to create a Sprint Backlog that it thinks that it can finish within the Sprint in service of the Sprint Goal.
 Using patterns of velocity, such as Yesterday’s Weather and Updated Velocity, to help the team determine how much they can put in the Sprint Backlog.

 The Sprint Backlog provides the basis for tracking progress (Sprint Burndown Chart) and for making status visible (Visible Status).
-At the Daily Scrum, the Sprint Backlog helps Developers decide what they will work on next.
+At the Daily Scrum, the Sprint Backlog helps the Development Team members decide what they will work on next.
 While there is no formal ordering of the Sprint Backlog, there is an ordering in the sense that certain SBIs depend on the completion of others.
 The Development Team swarming on PBIs (see Swarming) also affects the ordering, but it’s up to the Development Team how to manage it.
 However it is managed, the Development Team must understand the dependencies among the SBIs so it can order the work and have an accurate picture of status; see Dependencies First.

 The Developers should make the Sprint Backlog transparent to all stakeholders with an Information Radiator such as a Scrum Board, to increase transparency.
 One must be careful that people outside of the Development Team will not use this transparency to micromanage the team; the ScrumMaster should monitor for such abuse of any Information Radiator.
 The Sprint Burndown Chart and Scrum Board digest Sprint Backlog progress into more visual Information Radiators.